-Enhanced Community Support (to prevent hospital admission and crisis situations arising) is available across all localities including all General Practice surgeries.
+Enhanced Community Support (to prevent hospital admission and crisis situations arising) is now available in the South Locality including all General Practice surgeries.
 As a result staff receive referrals earlier and this helps towards positive outcomes for the clients, ie remaining within their own homes.